Laurence Pomeroy: Daimler

 The British Daimler company and AEC (makers of London buses) began a joint venture in 1926.
 It was named Associated Daimler and Pomeroy was recruited by Percy Martin of Daimler to be the chief engineer with responsibility for the new venture's commercial vehicles.
 Pomeroy's contribution was a coach chassis with extensive use of aluminium alloy, made as the Daimler CF6.
 Pomeroy returned to England in October 1926, and the joint venture ended in 1929.

 Pomeroy moved to the main Daimler operation as general manager in 1928, becoming managing director in 1929.
 He was responsible for the design of the second, small Double-Six 30/40 of 1930 and a 3½-litre six that same year.
 This new 81.5 x 114mm, 3568 cc, six-cylinder was rated at 25 hp for tax purposes, and featured a monobloc aluminium cylinder block, detachable head, and balanced sleeve valves.
 Dual pumps within the sump provided a novel internal lubrication system.

 The automobile industry experienced financial difficulties during the late 1920s.
 Daimler's situation seemed particularly serious.
 Sales fell sharply in 1927 and 1928.
 Financial losses continued and the company paid no dividends from 1929 to 1936.
 The sleeve valve engine was now obsolete technology, Daimler's production methods were no longer up-to-date, and the firm continued to market a large range of products.
-Investors became concerned with the dwindling sales volume, lack of competitive products, and the company's need update their machine tool equipment.
+Investors became concerned with the dwindling sales volume, lack of competitive products, and the company's need to update their machine tool equipment.
 Stratton-Instone's new dominance of distribution was removed and new outlets arranged.
 The interests in Singer and the Daimler Hire business were sold and Lanchester bought.
 The in-house bodywork department was closed and by the spring of 1931 car production ceased, only commercial vehicle production and aero engine work kept Daimler in business.

 Pomeroy introduced redesigned poppet valve engines with the Daimler Fifteen in September 1932, developed new models of Daimlers, recommended what became the September 1932 introduction of the small BSA and Lanchester Tens with poppet valve engines to help Daimler survive the depression and according to Percy Martin, these actions rescued the business from total collapse in 1932.

 The new 1934 Straight-Eights were a personal triumph for Pomeroy.

 A difference of opinion developed with the company's new chairman, Geoffrey Burton (who did not have motor industry experience).
 Burton believed that Daimler should concentrate solely on large cars.
 This caused Pomeroy to resign in 1936.